 This Jack Daniel's rib glaze is a sweet and sticky sauce to be applied to ribs, whether grilled or smoked, shortly before they are finished.
 If you make the rib glaze one to two days in advance, the flavors will have more time to blend together.

 This sauce is high in sugar content and sugar can burn at higher grill temperatures.
-Applying the sauce only to finish the ribs keeps the sugar in the sauce from burning while letting the sauce form a rich glaze over the surface of the meat.
+Applying it at the end of the cooking process keeps the sugar in the sauce from burning as it forms a rich glaze over the surface of the meat.
 Feel free to serve some extra on the side, but be sure to warn any guests who wish to avoid alcohol.

-- In a medium saucepan, combine the ingredients (whiskey, ketchup, dark brown sugar, vinegar, lemon juice, Worcestershire sauce, minced garlic, dry mustard, salt, and pepper) and mix well.
+In a medium saucepan, combine the ingredients and mix well.

 Alcohol Content Concerns